Purple reigns in this salad, and all that color means it’s loaded with lots of healthful nutrients, a nice boost on those low energy days!

 Place in serving dish (or refrigerator container if storing), and top with the nuts, apricots, and scallions.
 When serving, add hot sauce if wanted.

 Nutritional information for one-cup serving: 210 calories, 4 g. fat, 558 mg. potassium, 13 grams of fiber, 27 g. carbs, and 9 g. protein.
-Also a good source of Vitamins A, C, iron, and calcium.
-That’s a full cup!
+Also, a good source of Vitamins A and C, iron, and calcium.
+That’s quite a full cup of goodness!